PhantomOz/reactauth-backend/readme.md

 # Acoount Manager MERN app

-This is the Acoount Manager app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This is the Acoount Manager app f

 ## Usage